Massimo d'Azeglio: Prime Minister of Sardinia

 After the defeat at the Battle of Novara (23 March 1849), Charles Albert abdicated and was succeeded by Victor Emmanuel II.
 D'Azeglio was again called on to form a cabinet; this time, although the situation was even more difficult, he accepted, concluded a peace treaty, dissolved the Chamber and summoned a new one to ratify it.
 The treaty was accepted and d'Azeglio continued in office for the next three years.
-While all the rest of Italy was a prey to despotism, in Piedmont the king maintained the constitution intact in the face of a general wave of reaction.
+While all the rest of Italy was prey to despotism, in Piedmont, the king maintained the constitution intact in the face of a general wave of reaction.
 D'Azeglio conducted the country's affairs with tact and ability, and improved its diplomatic relations.
 With his top aide Cavour taking the lead legislation passed weakening the powers of the Church to own land, control the schools and supervise marriage laws.
 When the bishops protested they were punished or exiled, inspiring liberal anticlerical elements across Italy.

-He invited Count Camillo Cavour, then a rising young politician, to enter the ministry in 1850.
-Cavour and Farini, also a member of the cabinet, made certain declarations in the Chamber (May 1852) which led the ministry in the direction of an alliance with Rattazzi and the Left.
+D'Azeglio invited Camillo Benso, Count of Cavour, then a rising young politician, to enter the ministry in 1850.
+Cavour and Luigi Carlo Farini, also a member of the cabinet, made certain declarations in the Chamber (May 1852) which led the ministry in the direction of an alliance with Urbano Rattazzi and the Left.
 D'Azeglio disapproved of this and resigned office, but on the king's request formed a new ministry, excluding both Cavour and Farini.
 In October, however, owing to ill health and dissatisfaction with some of his colleagues, and for other reasons not quite clear, he resigned once more and retired, suggesting to the king that Cavour should be his successor.